 - The air then passes down the bronchi, which divides it among thousands of smaller airways called bronchioles, until the air reaches almost 600 million small sacs in the lung called alveoli.

-- Each alveolus is surrounded by a net of tiny capillaries, through which the red blood cells exchange carbon dioxide for oxygen.
+- Each alveolus is surrounded by a net of tiny

 - During inhalation, the diaphragm (the dome-shaped muscle beneath the lungs) flattens and presses against the abdominal organs allowing the lungs to expand as much as possible and pull in more oxygen.